vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

 .viminfo
 ^^^^^^^^
-Viminfo file stores command-line, search string, input-line history and other stuff.Useful if you want to find out what user has been doing in vi.
+Viminfo file stores command-line, search string, input-line history and other stuff.
+Useful if you want to find out what user has been doing in vi.

 ..
 Tip:: Both files are present in user home directory.